Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Missing Data Imputation Methods

 Under MICE-CART, the analyst uses CART \citep{breiman:1984} for the univariate conditional models in the MICE algorithm.
 CART follows a decision tree structure that uses recursive binary splits to partition the predictor space into distinct non-overlapping regions.
 The top of the tree often represents its root and each successive binary split divides the predictor space into two new branches as one moves down the tree.
-The splitting criterion at each leaf is usually chosen to minimize some measure of ``information impurity.''
+The splitting criterion at each leaf is usually chosen to minimize an information theoretic entropy measure.
 Splits that do not decrease the lack of fit by an reasonable amount based on a set threshold are pruned off.
-The tree is then built until a stopping criterion (e.g., minimum number of observations in each leaf) is met.
+The tree is then built until a stopping criterion is met; e.g., minimum number of observations in each leaf.

-Once the tree has been fully constructed, one generates ${\bf Y}_{\textrm{mis},(j)}^{(t)}$ by traversing down the tree to the appropriate leaf using the combinations in $(\{\textbf{Y}_k^{(t)}: k<j\}, \{\textbf{Y}_k^{(t-1)}: k>j\})$, and then sampling from the $\textbf{Y}_{(j)}^{obs}$ values in that leaf.
-That is, given any combination in $(\{\textbf{Y}_k^{(t)}: k<j\}, \{\textbf{Y}_k^{(t-1)}: k>j\})$, one uses the proportion of values of $\textbf{Y}_{j}^{obs}$ in the corresponding leaf to approximate the conditional distribution $(\textbf{Y}_{(j)} | \textbf{Y}_{\textrm{obs},(j)}, \{\textbf{Y}_{(k)}^{(t)}: k<j\}, \{\textbf{Y}_{(k)}^{(t-1)}: k>j\})$.
+Once the tree has been fully constructed, one generates ${\bf Y}_{\textrm{mis},(j)}^{(t)}$ by traversing down the tree to the appropriate leaf using the combinations in $(\{\textbf{Y}_k^{(t)}: k<j\}, \{\textbf{Y}_k^{(t-1)}: k>j\})$, and then sampling from the $\textbf{Y}_{(j)}^{\textrm{obs}}$ values in that leaf.
+That is, given any combination in $(\{\textbf{Y}_k^{(t)}: k<j\}, \{\textbf{Y}_k^{(t-1)}: k>j\})$, one uses the proportion of values of $\textbf{Y}_{j}^{\textrm{obs}}$ in the corresponding leaf to approximate the conditional distribution $(\textbf{Y}_{(j)} | \textbf{Y}_{\textrm{obs},(j)}, \{\textbf{Y}_{(k)}^{(t)}: k<j\}, \{\textbf{Y}_{(k)}^{(t-1)}: k>j\})$.
 The iterative process again continues for $T$ total iterations, and the values at the final iteration make up a completed dataset.